eomereu/nodejs/cheatSheet.md

 - Inside the return value of the object `__v:` attribute added automatically and handled by mongoose which stores the version of the document.

+- Mongoose takes the model name we provide, lowercases and pluralizes and then name the collection with it. i.e. for our model **User** we see our automatically created collection name as **users**!